-- Strong academic courses, taught by experienced teachers, - Early college options, including a dual-credit program with Columbus State Community College, AP courses and post-secondary enrollment options across a number of local universities and colleges, - Foreign language programs that include Spanish, French, travel and the unique option of American Sign Language, - Vibrant visual and performing arts programs, - Champion athletic teams, - A wide variety of clubs, - Service opportunities to improve our community and our world.
+- · Strong academic courses, taught by experienced teachers, - Early college options, including a dual-credit program with Columbus State Community College, AP courses and postsecondary enrollment options across a number of local universities and colleges, - Foreign language programs that include Spanish, French, travel and the unique option of American Sign Language, - · Vibrant visual and performing arts programs, - · Champion athletic teams, - · A wide variety of clubs, - Service opportunities to improve our community and our world.

 At Whetstone we Brave the Future, ensuring our students are ready for college, work experiences, the military, or whatever they dream.
-Our mantra is: Braves Bring Responsibility, Ambition, Values, Energy and Service (BRAVES).
+Our mantra is: Whetstone Students Bring Responsibility, Ambition, Values, Energy and Service.
 At Whetstone High School we work everyday to grow, learn and be better- for our futures, for our families, for our community, and for our world.
 This guide is intended to help you visualize your future at Whetstone High School.
 Learn more inside these pages about the courses offered, our faculty and staff, activities, parent and community support, and what other students experience at our school.

-Table of Contents
+Whetstone High School is a neighborhood school providing a traditional high school experience in the heart of the Clintonville community.
+Whetstone has the broadest base of neighborhood and community involvement of any school in Columbus City.

+TABLE OF CONTENTS

 Cutting Edge Academics 4

-Academic Overview

-Early College Options
+Early College: Brave the Future Now

-Foreign language programs 6
+Foreign Language Programs 6

-Career Center Opportunities
+Headline: Career Center Opportunities 7

-Navigating High School: School Counselors 8
+Navigating High School: School Counselors

-A Day in Life of a Student at Whetstone 9
+A Day in the Life of a Student at Whetstone 9

 Diverse Arts and Extracurricular Options 10

-Music, Theatre and Arts 11
+Vibrant Arts, Music and Theatre at Whetstone 11

-Athletics 12
+Whetstone Athletics 12

-Clubs and Technology 13
+Whetstone Clubs 13

-Service Opportunities 14
+We Brave The Future Through Service

 Broad Parent and Community Support 15

-Parent Teacher Association (PTA)

-Athletic Boosters 16

-Music Boosters Association 17

-Clintonville Go Public 18
+Our students are covered on the Field 16

+Backup for the Whetstone Academy of Performing Arts is Strong 17

+Whetstone is surrounded with community support 18

 Course Listings 19

-Your Faculty and Staff 21-31
+Your Faculty and Staff Overview 21

-CUTTING EDGE ACADEMICS An Overview
+CUTTING EDGE ACADEMICS

+An Overview

 Whetstone is a comprehensive high school with college prep emphasis.
-The curriculum at Whetstone High School is diverse, and comprehensive with course offerings ranging from those needed to earn a Columbus City Schools Diploma of Distinction or Certificate of Specialization, English Language Learner courses, and a range of special education courses.
+The curriculum at Whetstone High School is diverse and comprehensive with course offerings ranging from those needed to earn a Columbus City Schools Diploma of Distinction or Certificate of Specialization, English Language Learner courses, and a range of special education courses.

-- Many Advanced Placement classes are offered along with a wide variety of dual-enrollment College Credit Plus opportunities, located both at Whetstone and through our school at area college campuses. - The broad programming at Whetstone, including courses such as American Sign Language, allows each student to reach their individual level of success. - Whetstone is the only high school in the district that offers a Resource Room program for the Visually Impaired.
+- Many Advanced Placement classes are offered along with a wide variety of dualenrollment College Credit Plus opportunities, located both at Whetstone and through our school at area college campuses.

+- The broad programming at Whetstone, including courses such as American Sign Language, allows each student to reach their individual level of success.

+- Whetstone is the only high school in the district that offers a Resource Room program for the Visually Impaired.

 Each year, approximately 60% of Whetstone HS graduates seek additional formal education at a four-year college or university, a two-year institution, or a technical program.
 Approximately 50% of graduates acquire the CCS Certificate of College Preparation and 30% receive the Certificate of Specialization.

-Whetstone students earn an average of \$4,000,000 in scholarship money each year.

 In recent years, Whetstone students have been accepted at a myriad of schools.
-Just a few examples, include: Cornell University, Brown
+Just a few examples, include: Cornell University, Brown University, The Ohio State University, Miami

-University, The Ohio State University, Miami University of Ohio, Ohio University, The College of Wooster, University of Cincinnati, Indiana University, University of Alabama, University of Pittsburgh, New York University, Purdue University, Bowling Green State University, Mt.
+University of Ohio, Ohio University, The College of Wooster, University of Cincinnati, Indiana University, University of Alabama, University of Pittsburgh, New York University, Purdue University, Bowling Green State University, Mt.
 Carmel College of Nursing, Art Institute of Pittsburgh, Art Institute of Cleveland, Alabama A&M, North Carolina A&T, Notre Dame College, Colorado State University, Eastern Michigan University, Oregon State University, Allegheny College, the University of Southern California, Yale University, and MORE.

+Whetstone students earn an average of \$4,000,000 in scholarship money each year.